 For dynamic linear modeling with many potential predictors, the assumption of a static generative model with a fixed subset of regressors (albeit with time-varying regressor effects) may be misleadingly restrictive.
 By obscuring variable selection uncertainty over time, confinement to a single inferential model may lead to poorer predictive performance, especially when the actual effective subset at each time is sparse.
-The potential for dynamic model selection techniques in time series modeling has been recognized (Frühwirth-Schnatter and Wagner 2010; Groen et al. 2013; Nakajima and West 2013a; Kalli and Griffin 2014; Chan et al. 2012).
-In inflation forecasting, for example, large sets of predictors are available and it is expected that the forecasting model changes over time, not only its coefficients (Koop and Korobilis 2012a; Groen et al. 2013; Kalli and Griffin 2014; Wright 2009).
+The potential for dynamic model selection techniques in time series modeling has been recognized (Frühwirth-Schnatter and Wagner 2010; Groen et al. 2013; Nakajima and West 2013a; Kalli and Griffin 2014; Chan et al. 2012; Kowal et al. 2019).
+In inflation forecasting, for example, large sets of predictors are available and it is expected that the forecasting model changes over time, not only its coefficients (Koop and Korobilis 2012a; Groen

+^{}Booth School of Business, University of Chicago, 5807 S Woodlawn Ave, Chicago, IL 60637 et al. 2013; Kalli and Griffin 2014; Wright 2009).
 In particular, in recessions we might see distress related factors be effective, while having no predictive power in expansions (Koop and Korobilis 2012a).
 Motivated by such contexts, we develop a new dynamic shrinkage approach for time series models that exploits time-varying predictive subset sparsity.